- Good download speeds

 Chris Chamberlin travelled to London as a guest of Star Alliance and EVA Air, although WiFi access for this review was at Australian Business Traveller's expense.

-Review: EVA Air's Boeing 777 inflight Internet
+Hi Guest, join in the discussion on EVA Air's Boeing 777 inflight Internet